Abe-Kuroda honeymoon soured by fiscal friction

 "The BOJ's stimulus is crucial in keeping borrowing costs low, which is a prerequisite for fiscal reform to proceed," one government official said on condition of anonymity.

-"There's no doubt it has become very hard for the BOJ to end its quantitative easing program" during Kuroda's five-year term ending in April 2018, a ruling party official said.
+"There's no doubt it has become very hard for the BOJ to end its quantitative easing programme" during Kuroda's five-year term ending in April 2018, a ruling party official said.

 CONFRONTATION COMING?